How to be a Domain Name Tycoon

 Think of domain name investing like real estate investing, but with some key differences.

-Each domain name is like a property.
+Each domain name is like property.
 You buy the property and earn rent on it, perhaps with a plan to eventually sell the property for more money than you paid for it.

 Rent for domain names comes in the form of ad revenue.
 Domain name investors (also known as domainers) can park their domain names with companies that show ads related to the domain topic.
 Investors earn money whenever someone visits their domain and clicks on the ads.